Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 More than a quarter of The Taiwanese would like Taiwan to strive for full and officially recognized independence.
 Meanwhile, 22% of the population wish to stick to the status quo – as a state in between China and independence.

 No matter which way they choose to go, the long-standing status of Taiwan as the world’s top microchip manufacturer remains.
 With a solid economy built on the IT sector, Taiwan has also made a point of welcoming foreign direct investment and offering residence to its foreign investors and entrepreneurs.

 Even though you can dodge the physical residence requirement by upping your investment sum, it’s not uncommon to meet expats living in Taiwan who had initially arrived for a few months but stayed on for years.

 That’s because Taiwan consistently ranks at the top of the charts when it comes to the quality of life, along with being the top-ranked health system in the world.

-Could Taiwan fit in your investment plans?
-Could you plant one, or multiple flags in this Asian powerhouse of a country?
+Could getting the Taiwan visa fit in your investment plans?
+Could you plant one or even multiple flags in this Asian powerhouse of a country?